 Compensation: $1000 stipend distributed as $500 per year.

-Organizing structure and responsibilities: Our organizing structure consists of the Leadership Team, and five project teams that focus on different aspects of the organization.
-The 5 teams are as follows: Fundraising (budget, grants, and other fundraising); Tender Team (social justice oriented trainings and workshops, organizational health and sustainability); Community Connections (online presence, community building, outreach to volunteers and participants, written materials); Camp Emerald (planning a week-long camp program each summer); and Rogue Rainbow (a youth leadership steering committee).
+Organizing structure and responsibilities: Our organizing structure consists of the Leadership Team, and four project teams that focus on different aspects of the organization.
+The 4 teams are as follows: Fundraising (budget, grants, and other fundraising); Community Connections (online presence, community building, outreach to volunteers and participants, written materials); Camp Emerald (planning a week-long camp program each summer); and Rogue Rainbow (a youth leadership steering committee).

 The Leadership Team is ideally made up of 10 members and each Project Team may have any number of other organizers helping to work on projects and get stuff done!
 The QTYMP Leadership Team is the steering body that connects all of the Project Teams and makes organizational-level decisions (e.g. approve budget, craft mission statement, create policies, come to consensus on major decisions, etc).
 Members of the Leadership team are required to also join at least one project team and be a liaison between the teams.